THE VOICE OF THE CANADIAN

 Vale

-Vale is a global leader in the sustainable development of natural resources and is one of the world’s largest and most diverse mining companies.
-Vale’s Base Metals Division, headquartered in Toronto, is one of the industry’s largest producers of nickel.
-Operating in Canada for more than 100 years, with more than 5,000 employees, Vale’s goal is to continue its growth profitably, but only within a safe, environmentally respectful and sustainable environment.
-Vale is committed to meeting or exceeding MAC’s recommended TSM targets and is pleased to submit this summary of its 2022 performance.
-Vale’s North Atlantic Operations encompass 5 operating jurisdictions in Canada and include:
+Vale Base Metals (VBM), with its headquarters in Toronto, is one of the largest producers of nickel.
+Operating in Canada for over 100 years and with more than 5,000 employees, Vale’s goal is to continue growing in a safe and environmentally sustainable manner.
+Vale is committed to meeting or exceeding TSM targets and is pleased to submit this summary of its 2025 performance.
+Vale’s Canadian operations encompass 5 operating jurisdictions and include:

 • Vale Ontario Operations – Sudbury